Bishopric of Dorpat

+The state was originally established as the Bishopric of Leal in 1211, based in Leal, modern Lihula.
+When the Sword Brothers in 1224 captured Yuryev (modern Tartu), they renamed it Dorpat.
+Prince-bishop Hermann Buxhövden of Leal took up residence there and ordered the construction of the Dorpat Cathedral.
+Around 1235, the bishopric was finally renamed from Leal to Dorpat.

 History

 The first Bishop of Dorpat (the current Tartu) was Hermann von Buxhövden, the brother of Albert von Buxhövden, Bishop of Riga and leader of the Livonian Crusade.
 The Estonian Diocese was established by the Bishop of Riga in 1211 and its first nominal seat was Leal (Lihula) in western Estonia.
 In 1224, Bishop Hermann took possession of parts of what is today southeastern Estonia and chose Dorpat as his new seat.
 On 6 November 1225 he was enfeoffed with his principality by Henry VII of Germany, King of the Romans, and on 1 December Dorpat was created a March of the Holy Roman Empire.
 The principality was founded mainly on territories of the Ugaunian tribe of ancient Estonians.
 In 1242, Bishop Hermann with his Ugaunian subjects was defeated by Novgorod's prince Alexander Nevsky in the famous Battle on Lake Peipus.

 During 1268, Fredrik, the then Bishop of Dorpat, is known to have called himself also as the "Bishop of Karelia", the background of the short-lived title remaining open.

 The Bishopric of Dorpat was an important Hanseatic trade center.